 About the COOL project

-The project is developing a web3 service where a teacher can paste in text, select the language of the text, add graphics and video, create or attach language exercises/assignments and then automatically create an online webpage with all words linked to free dictionaries in +100 languages.
-The proposed web3 resource will enhance/improve the Clilstore tool/service (www.multidict.net) developed in the TOOLS project (2012-2014) https://languages.dk/tools/index.htm, which has been selected as “one of the European Commission’s success stories”.
+The project has developed a web3 service where a teacher can paste in text, select the language of the text, add graphics and video, create or attach language exercises/assignments and then automatically create an online webpage with all words linked to free dictionaries in +100 languages.
+The proposed web3 resource enhances/improves the Clilstore tool/service (www.multidict.net) developed in the TOOLS project (2012-2014) https://languages.dk/tools/index.htm, which has been selected as “one of the European Commission’s success stories”.

-The project targets two user groups; teachers and learners representing transversal educational sectors with a main focus on teacher education (both in-service and college training).
+The project targeted two user groups; teachers and learners representing transversal educational sectors with a main focus on teacher education (both in-service and college training).

-The teachers access to Clilstore will be simplified so the present database look will be replaced with easier/intuitive choices.
-The students access will likewise be simplified, e.g. the first step for a newcomer will be to select language and level thus avoiding having to browse through thousands of units in many languages.
+The teachers access to Clilstore has been simplified so the original database look has been replaced with easier/intuitive choices.
+The students access has likewise been simplified, e.g. the first step for a newcomer is to select language and level thus avoiding having to browse through thousands of units in many languages.

-To ensure future sustainability of Clilstore the service is nowcloud based and installed/mirrored on the UPV and Ulster university websites.
+To ensure future sustainability of Clilstore the service is now cloud based and installed/mirrored from GitHub.